Xobtah/EIP-Server/doc/WebsocketAPI.md

 Listen to the event `message`, if you receive a message, you get the message through this event.

-* `startWriting`

-Send data in this channel to notify that the user started typing in the conversation.
+* `startWriting`: Notify that the user started typing in the conversation

 Data:
 - id: The id of the correspondant